 As a former creditor's attorney, I am fully familiar with their methods and know what they can and cannot do.
 In short, I speak "collector."
 For several years I have put that skill to use helping people pursued by creditors to reach an affordable payment arrangement that will stop the nastiness.

-If you live in New Jersey, owe a creditor more than $8,000, can afford to make monthly payments on the debt, realize that you need help, and are ready to take action, then call my office immediately at 856-432-14113 to schedule an appointment.
-The sooner you act, the sooner you will have the peace of mind that comes with knowing that they won't be coming after you anymore.
+If you live in New Jersey, owe a creditor more than $10,000, can afford to make monthly payments on the debt, realize that you need help, and are ready to take action, then just click this link to schedule a call with me to discuss your case.

 Want more information on how to fight back with your creditors?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!